Dustyroom/flat-kit-doc/_docs/shaders.md

 More on this is covered in [Outline Image Effect](/image-effects/#outline-image-effect) chapter.
 But here's one thing you can try without using 3d editor software.
 Among the other parameters of the import settings of the model, there is a section where is it possible to change the angle detection threshold for normals.
 It may come handy in adding or removing some of the outlines where they wouldn't appear normally.
 Also, slight adjustments to these parameters may resolve some of the visual issues.
 If you have gaps in the outline, for instance, try tweaking these controls (but remember to backup the project first, it's always a good idea to backup things.
 In fact, if you are working on something, do it now).

 ![Import settings of the model](/FlatKit_Manual_Images/mesh-import-settings.png){:.image-simple}

+{:.image-caption}
-Import settings of the model has a section for manipulating the normals, which is useful for the *Stylized Surface with Outline* shader as well as for *Outline* global effect{:.image-caption}
+Import settings of the model has a section for manipulating the normals, which is useful for the *Stylized Surface with Outline* shader as well as for *Outline* global effect

 Please note that this way of doing the outlines is made to be super fast, but unlike in Photoshop it can't produce an ideal outline.
 There are fundamental limitations to this fast approach of making the outline.
 For example, the outline itself in not a hollow contour as such but rather a modified (roughly said, 'expanded') copy of a model layered on the back of the original model.
 In most cases it can produce very good results with fast performance, but the transparency on this model won't work, as reducing the model's opacity will reveal the filled pseudo-outline layer in the background.